Did you know you can get elite status on an alliance? Well you can. Here’s how to achieve it on SkyTeam. There are 20 member

 One of the unique features of Delta-co-branded credit cards is that you can combine MQMs earned from any combination of these cards.
 Not just that, but you can even gift MQMs to another person or have them gifted to you.
 And Delta also has a feature called Rollover MQMs in case you’ve earned more MQMs than you need in a single year.
 The MQMs accrued beyond what you need for the qualification in any given year will roll over to the next qualification year.

-Each card carries a $195 price tag, but it currently offers a $100 statement credit in the first year to offset the cost.
+Each card carries a $195 price tag, but the statement credit in the first year will offset the cost.

 Two Approaches to Qualify for SkyTeam Elite Plus Without Flying

 As a reminder, you need to earn 50,000 MQMs to achieve Gold and the corresponding SkyTeam Elite Plus.
 The MQD requirement will become a non-issue because Delta will waive it if you spend $25,000 or more across all your American Express Delta SkyMiles Credit Cards.
 To earn 50,000 MQMs you will need to spend much more.

 While it’s unlikely that you will need to earn the whole 50,000 miles (because your flights on Delta or its SkyTeam partners will also contribute), but if you had to do this without ever stepping foot on a plane there are two paths to reach this goal.

 Use Two Platinum Delta SkyMiles Cards to Save Money